openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 | Mi AI Alarm                  | miio:unsupported | zimi.clock.myk01       | No        |            |
 | Mi Smart Power Strip         | miio:basic       | [zimi.powerstrip.v2](#zimi-powerstrip-v2) | Yes       |            |

+note: Supported means we received feedback from users this device is working with the binding.
+For devices with experimental support, we did not yet confirmation that channels are correctly working.
+Please feedback your findings for these devices (e.g. Are all channels working, do they contain the right information, is controlling the devices working etc.)

 # Channels